JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/README.md

 # CoderDojo Ponce Springs 6/29/2013 Event Outline and Resources

 Here is what we'll have available on the first session.
-We've broken it down into:
+We've broken it down into someething for:

 * Beginner level students
 * Intermediate level students